 Bank drafts are often confused with cashier's checks and money orders, but have key differences that give bank drafts the advantage when used for international transfers:

-A bank draft is effectively a cheque from a financial institution, which means the funds for the transaction are withdrawn from the institution rather than from the cheque drawer's account.
+A bank draft is effectively a check from a financial institution.
+This means the funds for the transaction are withdrawn from the institution rather than from the check drawer's account.

-This offers an important benefit over an ordinary cheque from an individual.
-The funds from a normal cheque are not withdrawn from the drawer's account until the cheque is cleared, which means there may not be sufficient funds available when the cheque is cashed and it may therefore bounce.
+This offers an important benefit over an ordinary check from an individual.
+The funds from a normal check are not withdrawn from the drawer's account until the check is cleared, which means there may not be sufficient funds available when the check is cashed and it may therefore bounce.

-With a bank draft, however, when a person requests one they must immediately transfer the funds from their account to cover the amount of the cheque.
-This adds a crucial extra level of security over a normal cheque.
+With a bank draft, however, when a person requests one they must immediately transfer the funds from their account to cover the amount of the check.
+This adds a crucial extra level of security over a normal check.

 Drafts can be drawn in the foreign currency you choose and are available for personal or business use.